 In order to tackle the global justice gap and fulfil the promise of SDG16+ by 2030, through a people-centred approach to supporting equitable social contracts, the global justice community needs to engage effectively with customary and informal justice.
 In response, over 60 justice stakeholders across the world established the Working Group on CIJ and SDG16+ in 2020.

 The High-Level Dialogue will serve as a public debut for the Working Group of Customary and Informal Justice and SDG16+, providing a platform to share its aims and mission statement.
 During the event, senior policymakers, thought leaders and experts from the national and global levels will engage in a dynamic dialogue on customary and informal justice (CIJ) to build momentum toward sustained, rights-based engagement with CIJ actors and contribute towards access to justice for all.
 The keynote address at the High Level Dialogue was delivered by the Minister of Justice from Timor-Leste, Manuel Cárceres da Costa.
-Due to connectivity issues, text of the Minister’s address are provided separately below.
+Due to connectivity issues, text and video of the Minister’s address are provided separately below.

 The High Level Dialogue is taking place in the context of the Global Justice Week For Justice .